Leuven Christmas Market: What to Expect & 2025 Dates

-There are so many Christmas Markets here in Belgium that it’s always a tough choice to decide where to go.
-Leuven has always been one of our favorite towns and so we often pay a visit to the Leuven Christmas Market as well.
+Belgium has so many Christmas markets that it can be hard to choose where to go.
+Leuven has always been one of our favorite towns, so we often make a stop at the Leuven Christmas Market.

-Leuven is a very lively town with a rich history, beautiful architecture, many good restaurants, and plenty of shopping opportunities.
+Leuven is a lively town with a rich history, beautiful architecture, great restaurants, and plenty of shopping.

 Leuven Christmas Market

-Leuven Christmas Market is one of the oldest Christmas markets in Belgium.
-It’s held in the center of Leuven every year, 10-14 days before Christmas.
-I was surprised to hear that the tradition is rather recent – the first Belgian Christmas market only dates from 1988.
+The Leuven Christmas Market is one of the oldest in Belgium, taking place in the city center every year for about 10–14 days before Christmas.
+Surprisingly, the tradition is quite recent – the first Belgian Christmas market only appeared in 1988.

-It’s nothing like the Christmas Market in Brussels – Leuven is a much smaller town with way fewer visitors.
-More and more foreign visitors discover Leuven during the holiday season recently, but it’s still a much more local event than the Christmas market in Antwerp or Bruges.
+Unlike the large, bustling Christmas Market in Brussels, Leuven is a smaller town with far fewer visitors.
+While more international tourists are discovering it each year, it still feels like a local event compared to the Christmas markets in Antwerp or Bruges.

-Kids will love visiting Santa’s enchanting houses where they can meet a real Santa Claus!
+Kids will love visiting Santa’s charming houses, where they can meet a real Santa Claus.

 Holiday Season in Leuven

-Don’t limit your visit to Leuven in winter to the Christmas market only!
-The town might be small, but it’s so beautiful.
+Don’t limit your visit to Leuven in winter to just the Christmas market – this small town has plenty more to offer.

-Don’t be surprised if you find the Christmas stable locked for the night though.
-As I said, Leuven is a university town and so once in a while, students rearrange the nativity scene or move Baby Jesus to a new location… And so the city of Leuven takes precautions…
+Don’t be surprised if the stable is locked at night.
+Leuven is a university town, and students sometimes rearrange the nativity scene or move Baby Jesus around, so the city takes precautions.

-When we visited last time, there was also a small wooden house on the town square at the city hall.
-You may have heard of Le Petit Chef, the world’s smallest chef, who turns your plate into a projected grill or a dessert plate.
-It was so well done and definitely worth seeing!
+During our last visit, a small wooden house was set up on the town square featuring Le Petit Chef, the world’s smallest chef who brings your plate to life with projected cooking animations.
+It was impressive and definitely worth seeing!

-Oh, and if you would like to see it, we recently spotted this attraction at the Chocolate Museum in Antwerp.
+If you’re interested, we recently spotted a similar display at the Chocolate Museum in Antwerp.

 Leuven Christmas market is normally open for two weeks in December.

-This winter, the market will be open from 11 to 22 December 2024.
-The market is open daily from 11 AM until 10 PM (11 PM on Thursdays, Fridays and Saturdays).
+This winter, the market will be open from 9 to 21 December 2025.
+The market is open daily from noon until 11 PM (10 PM on Sundays and Mondays).
+On December 21, it closes at 8 PM.

 Practical Information